-Note: Tableau Server administrators will always consume the highest role available.
-If a Creator product key is activated, the Tableau Server Administrator(s) will take this role.
+Note: Tableau Server Administrators will always consume the highest role available.
+If you activate a product key that contains the Creator role, the Tableau Server Administrator(s) will take this role.
 If the highest role available on Tableau Server is an Explorer, the Server Administrator will take the Explorer role.
-If a Creator role is added to a server where no Creators are currently activated, any existing Server Admin accounts using Explorer licences will automatically convert to use Creator licences.
+If a Creator role is added to a server where no Creators are currently activated, any existing Server Administrator accounts using Explorer licenses will automatically convert to use Creator licences.

 TSM administrator accounts do not require licences.

 In the output returned by tsm licences list, the CREATOR, EXPLORER, VIEWER fields display the number of licences for each role licence type.
-Each role licence type is governed by its own product key.
+For non-USL product keys, each role is governed by its own product key.
 Therefore, if your organisation has purchased licences for all three roles, then you must activate three product keys.
 For USL product key(s), one key has all roles and features which is reflected in TSM.

 Core-based licence model